mtc-20/my_first_react/README.md

 # My First React App

 Just putting this up in github as backup and for future reference.
+You can view it here: [my_first_react_app](https://mtc-20.github.io/my_first_react/)

 **Taken from Chris Blakely's [article on freecodecamp][1].**